jruels/elastic/labs/13-logstash/index.md

 sudo apt-get install -y mysql-server
 ```

-* Set password to 'password' without the quotes.

 Now we need to import some data into MySQL.

-Start by changing directories back to Ubuntu home.
+Start by changing back to the Ubuntu home directory
 ```
 cd ~
 ```